osstech-jp/mailman/src/mailman/rest/docs/listconf.rst

     action: discard
     header: x-spam-status
     http_etag: "..."
-    index: 1
     pattern: ^Yes
+    position: 1
     self_link: http://localhost:9001/3.0/lists/ant.example.com/header-matches/1

 The resource can be changed by PATCHing it.
-The ``index`` key can be used to change the priority of the header match in the list.
+The ``position`` key can be used to change the priority of the header match in the list.
 If it is not supplied, the priority is not changed.